tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasResponseStatus

 - Name: bdqffdq:hasResponseStatus
-- Definition: The bdqffdq:ResponseStatus object asserted by a bdqffdq:Assertion.
+- Definition: The bdqffdq:ResponseStatus object asserted by a bdqffdq:Response.
 - SubClass Of: reportProperty

 ********************